Amin-Shams/Amin-Shams/README.md

 - [Project One](https://github.com/AP-projects-4001/esm-nadarim) - A C++ program that simulates a shop application.
 (But it's unfortunately offline...) and this project was a teamwork for AP Project at university

-- [Mini Project Two](https://amin-shams.github.io/site-html-basic/) - A very simple single webpage
+- [Mini Project Two](https://amin-shams.github.io/site-html-basic/) - A very simple single responsive webpage

 ## Skills